 Frequently Asked Questions and Answers

 In response to the great volume of questionnaires from companies evaluating registrars, PJR has prepared the following “generic” Q&A sheet.
-It covers the most frequently asked questions about our background, registration costs, audit policies and BS 25999.
+It covers the most frequently asked questions about our background, registration costs and audit policies.

 If this material does not respond to all of your questions, feel free to call (800) 800-7910 for more specific information.